Pluggable authentication module (PAM) is a general purpose authentication API.

-The MaxScale PAM authentication module only supports a simple password exchange.
+The current version of the MaxScale PAM authentication module only supports a

-On the client side, the authentication begins with MaxScale sending an
+simple password exchange.
+On the client side, the authentication begins with

-AuthSwitchRequest packet.
-In addition to the command, the packet contains the
+MaxScale sending an AuthSwitchRequest packet.
+In addition to the command, the

 dialog, a message type byte

 password is correct, an OK packet is sent to the client.
-If the local PAM API
+No additional

 Building the module